tessercat/pbx-docs/client/notes.md

 In perfect negotiation,
 an SDP offer collision occurs
-when a peer receives an SDP offer while it's generating and sending an offer based on its own local stream, or while the RTCPeerConnection signaling state is not `stable`.
+when a peer receives an SDP offer while the local RTCPeerConnection signaling state is not `stable` or while the peer is generating and sending an SDP offer based on the local media stream,

 When collisions occur,
 the impolite peer